Estimated time until plug & play solar kits hit UK shops

 Sun → DC → 230V AC → your wall socket

-A UK plug-in solar kit is four moving parts: a solar panel, a microinverter, a 13A socket, and your existing home wiring.
+A UK plug-and-play solar kit has four moving parts: a solar panel, a microinverter, a 13A socket, and your existing home wiring.
 The microinverter does the work of any rooftop inverter — just smaller and certified for direct plug-in.

 Before you buy